kendarorg/PhpNuget/README.md

 * Align the Settings::ResultsPerPage in all the views

 ## Updates

+* 3.0.12.9
+    * Added support for .net 4.5.2
+    * Internal refactoring for net framework selection

 * 3.0.12.8
 	* Fixed inconsistency on boolean parameters inside packages update